Kunai

 Features

-- Originally a masonry/gardening tool
+- Originally a mason's and gardener's working tool

 Related